BakerSmithA/metal/README.md

 }
 ```

 Functions are useful to execute the same code multiple times.
-For example, a function that moves the read-write head back to the start of the tape could be written as:
+For example, a recursive function that moves the read-write head back to the start of the tape is:

 ```c
 func goToStart {